Seven stages of grief

 woman cupping hand over her face

-Trauma Case #24: An unexpected pregnancy
+Trauma Case #24: An Unexpected Pregnancy

 Trauma is a widespread issue that affects so many people, and it’s interesting that there’s a common factor that’s often overlooked – unexplored grief.
 This is what I’ve realized after talking to various survivors.
 I’d like to illustrate this point further by sharing the story of Jay and Emily (not their real names).